pulsar-edit/documentation/docs/developing-for-pulsar/developing-a-package.md

 }
 ```

-One of the first things you should do is ensure that this information is filled
-out.
-The `name`, `description`, `repository` URL the project will be at, and the
-`license` can all be filled out immediately.
+One of the first things you should do is ensure that this information is filled out; `name`, `description`, `repository` URL, and `license` can all often be filled out immediately.

-::: warning WARNING
+::: warning Warning

-Do not forget to update the repository URL.
-The one generated for you is invalid
-by design and will prevent you from publishing your package until updated.
+Do not forget to update the repository URL!
+The one generated for you is invalid by design and will prevent you from publishing your package until updated.

 :::

 ### Source code

-If you want to extend Pulsar's behavior, your package should contain a single
-top-level module, which you export from whichever file is indicated by the
-`main` key in your `package.json` file.
-In the package we just generated, the
-main package file is `lib/your-package-name.js`.
-The remainder of your code
-should be placed in the `lib` directory, and required from your top-level file.
-If the `main` key is not in your `package.json` file, it will look for
-`index.js` or `index.coffee` as the main entry point.
+If you want to extend Pulsar's behavior, your package should contain a single top-level module which you export from whichever file is indicated by the `main` key in your `package.json` file.
+In the package we just generated, the main package file is `lib/your-package-name.js`.
+The remainder of your code should be placed in the `lib` directory, and required from your top-level file.
+If the `main` key is not in your `package.json` file, it will look for `index.js` or `index.coffee` as the main entry point.

-Your package's top-level module is a singleton object that manages the lifecycle
-of your extensions to Pulsar.
-Even if your package creates ten different views
-and appends them to different parts of the DOM, it's all managed from your
+Your package's top-level module is a singleton object that manages the lifecycle of your extensions to Pulsar.
+Even if your package creates ten different views and appends them to different parts of the DOM, it's all managed from your top-level object.
-top-level object.

 Your package's top-level module can implement the following basic methods: